Model Diagnostics for Count Time Series

 Stein EWMA Control Charts for Count Processes.

-Accepted for publication in Statistical Methods and Applications in Systems Assurance & Quality, Book Series “Advanced Research in Reliability and System Assurance”, CRC Press (arXiv preprint).
+Statistical Methods and Applications in Systems Assurance & Quality, Book Series “Advanced Research in Reliability and System Assurance”, CRC Press, pp. 3-17 (arXiv preprint).

 Abstract: The monitoring of serially independent or autocorrelated count processes is considered, having a Poisson or (negative) binomial marginal distribution under in-control conditions.
 Utilizing the corresponding Stein identities, exponentially weighted moving-average (EWMA) control charts are constructed, which can be flexibly adapted to uncover zero inflation, over- or underdispersion.
 The proposed Stein EWMA charts’ performance is investigated by simulations, and their usefulness is demonstrated by a real-world data example from health surveillance.